-Emphasising the importance of maintaining outer space as a peaceful, safe, stable, secure and sustainable environment for the benefit of all and the significant contribution of outer space activities to social, economic, scientific and technological development, as well as to international peace and security,
+Emphasizing the importance of maintaining outer space as a peaceful, safe, stable, secure and sustainable environment for the benefit of all and the significant contribution of outer space activities to social, economic, scientific and technological development, as well as to international peace and security,

-Reaffirming the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies,1 and the obligations for States parties to the Treaty to explore and use outer space for the benefit and in the interests of all countries, and to be guided by the principle of cooperation and mutual assistance,
+Reaffirming the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies, and the obligations for States parties to the Treaty to explore and use outer space for the benefit and in the interests of all countries, and to be guided by the principle of cooperation and mutual assistance,

-Welcoming the recent adoption by the Committee on the Peaceful Uses of Outer Space at its sixty-second session of the Guidelines for the Long-Term Sustainability of Outer Space Activities,2 and underlining that their implementation may have a positive effect on international peace and security,
+Welcoming the recent adoption by the Committee on the Peaceful Uses of Outer Space at its sixty-second session of the Guidelines for the Long-term Sustainability of Outer Space Activities, the implementation of which may have a positive effect on international peace and security,

-2 Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 20 (A/74/20), annex II.
+&lt;sup>2 Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 20 (A/74/20), annex II.

-1 United Nations, Treaty Series, vol. 610, No. 8843.
+&lt;sup>1 United Nations, Treaty Series, vol. 610, No. 8843.